Skip to content

 (Can’t find plans below on Bluehost anymore)

 The Enhanced plan is the second optimized hosting offered by Bluehost.
 This is the plan that offers a little bit more than the standard plan.
-With this plan users are given double the amount of storage space, backup and RAM compared to the standard plan.
+With this plan, users are given double the amount of storage space, backup and RAM compared to the standard plan.
 That means you will receive 60GB of storage, 60GB of backup and 4GB of RAM.
-Users will also get access to a free domain and an IP address along with up to 300 million visits per month. cPanel is also included with this plan.
+Users will also get access to a free domain and an IP address, along with up to 300 million visits per month. cPanel is also included in this plan.

-This plan would be great for people who have a very successful website, that includes a wide range of media’s on their site.
+This plan would be great for people who have a very successful website that includes a wide range of media.

 WP Premium;